pwilmart/pwilmart/README.md

 Check out [Start_Here](https://github.com/pwilmart/Start_Here) for a roadmap to the available content.
 I have [blogs here](https://pwilmart.github.io/blog/) on some proteomics topics from the simple to the "I can't believe someone wrote a blog post on that".
 The [OHSU proteomics core](https://www.ohsu.edu/proteomics-shared-resource) also has a [GitHub account](https://github.com/OHSU-Proteomics) with some additional content.
 <br>
-@pwilmart@scicomm.xyz on Mastodon
+"@pwilmart@scicomm.xyz" on Mastodon
 <br>
-@pwilmarth on Twitter
+"@pwilmarth" on Twitter

 ---